AhamedSaif/ahamedsaif/README.md

 # 🚀 Ahamed Saif

 ## 👨‍💻 About Me
 I'm a passionate **AI & Software Engineer** with a strong foundation in **Artificial Intelligence, Machine Learning, and Software Development**.
-Currently pursuing **Computer Science Engineering** at **SRM Institute of Science and Technology, Vadapalani**.
+Currently pursuing **Computer Science Engineering** at **SRM Institute of Science and Technology**.
 I enjoy solving complex problems, developing innovative applications, and contributing to cutting-edge tech solutions.

 ---
 ## 🛠 Skills & Expertise